fac19/week6-CADO/README.md

 Week 6

 ## Project description
 We have plagiarised the SRV|VRS app to allow you to add and delete tech tools to aid in your survival during self-isolation.
-Anyone can view these, but only *you* can add to and delete from the list of tools on the remote database.
+Anyone can view these, but only *you* can add to and delete from the list of tools on the remote database (when you're signed in).

 ## Set up instructions
+Visit the [deployed version of the website](https://week6-cado.herokuapp.com/) on Heroku.

+Or set up your own local production database:

 1. Clone this repo
 2. Run `$ npm install` on your terminal
 3. Run `npm run dev` to check server runs